-The Anderson County Board of Education provides the following for the schools of Anderson County:
+The Anderson County Board of Education provides the following services for the schools of Anderson County:

 • Funds to meet the local effort requirements of the EFA since 1978